Back to All Events

 Groundings is a monthly lecture series offered September through May by Sacred Ground in collaboration with Loyola Spirituality Center and the Ignatian Spirituality Center at Saint Thomas More.
 Groundings is open to anyone interested in deepening their spirituality, their capacity for deep listening, and their contemplative engagement in our world.

+Bill has published some twenty-five books on pastoral theology and spirituality.
+His upcoming books, Speaking of God and Daily Christian Prayer are being published by Bayard in the U.S. and Novalis worldwide.
 He writes in an ecumenical spirit and leaves his readers profoundly inspired.
-He believes that speaking and writing in plain English (y tambien en español sencillo) helps folks understand the vocabulary of pastoral ministry.
 He brings humor and hope to his presentations and provides people with practical tools for ministry!
-He lives with his family in St. Paul, Minnesota and they belong to St Cecilia Parish.
+He lives with his family in St. Paul, Minnesota, and they belong to St. Cecilia Parish.

 Registration is requested for planning purposes.
 A $20 suggested donation to help cover costs may be paid at the door or online.